weynandk/info_threefold/src/docs/whitepapers/true_decentralized_internet_system/true_decentralized_internet_system.md

 *   The data centers hosting these applications are huge and very power hungry, while in reality they are not needed.

-## The idea: we need an improved “IT” system where we become the center. {#the-idea-we-need-an-improved-“it”-system-where-we-become-the-center}
+## The idea: we need an improved “IT” system where we become the center.

 ![alt_text](img/yoga_dude.png)